 B8.
-Missing Middle Housing (or Naturally Occurring Affordable Housing): The County will consider amendments to the Zoning Code to allow for more missing middle housing (or naturally occurring affordable housing) types in a broader range of zoning districts, including single family zoning districts, and amendments to development standards to accommodate these housing products.
+Missing Middle Housing (or Naturally Occurring Affordable Housing): The County will amend the Zoning Code to allow for more missing middle housing (or naturally occurring affordable housing) types in a broader range of zoning districts and amend development standards to accommodate these housing products.